Action for a Healthier Watershed

 Structure for Collaborative Governance

-The Tree for All governance structure is founded on equity and inclusiveness and strives to include all interests needed and Partners who are willing to contribute to solutions to achieve the common goal.
-Developed by the Planning Committee, the structure was adopted by partners at the 2024 Partner Gathering in October.
+The Tree for All governance structure is founded on equity and inclusiveness and is supported by Partners who are willing to contribute to solutions to achieve their common goals.
+Developed by the Planning Committee, the collaborative governance structure was adopted by partners at the Partner Gathering in October 2024.

 Adopted Collaborative Governance